thinkcompany/think_dev-standards/development-standards/css.md

 Each rule in a CSS file will occupy multiple lines, unless the rule contains a single declaration.
 For readability, place each property on its own line and indent to standard spacing (one tab space).

-Spaces should be used between:
+Use spaces between:

 * a rule's final selector and the opening curly brace of the declaration
 * each value in a declaration
 * a declaration's colon and value
 * after a comma, in comma-separated property values

-There should be no space between a declaration's value and the closing semicolon.
+Do not leave a space between a declaration's value and the closing semicolon.

 Examples: